dev-KC20/kp-wwaw-agenda/README.md

 After these few months learning Python and Django with Openclassrooms, it is time to put all my learnings into an actual working Django app.

-When time came to choose a side-project, I dreamed a few unfeasable ideas for the 'App' but definitevely not worth addingincreasing the climate burden to poor Earth.
+When time came to choose a side-project, I dreamed a few unfeasable ideas for the 'App' but definitevely not worth increasing the climate burden to poor Earth.

 We're, like many others a spread over family, across regions, across countries and each travelling back and forth.